Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: The EDMs of neutron and heavy quarks

 with $F_{{\mu\nu}}$ representing the electromagnetic field strength, $f$ denoting a fermion field.
 Obviously, Eq.(\ref{eq1}) violates CP conservation, which can not be produced from the fundamental interactions at tree level.
-The one loop diagrams may give non-zero contributions to $d_f$ in the CP violating electroweak theory.
-Besides the operator in Eq.(\ref{eq1}), the chromoelectric dipole moment (CEDM) $\overline{f}T^a\sigma^{\mu\nu}\gamma_5 fG^a_{{\mu\nu}}$ of quarks can also give contributions to the neutron EDM, with $G^a_{{\mu\nu}}$ representing the gluon field strength.
-Furthermore, the Weinberg dimension-6 operator $f_{{abc}}G_{{\mu\rho}}^aG^{b\rho}_{\nu} G_{{\lambda\sigma}}^c\epsilon^{\mu\nu\lambda\sigma}$ violating CP conservation gives considerable correction to the neutron EDM\cite{EDM2,EDM3}
+The one loop diagrams may give non-zero contributions to $d_f$ in the CPV electroweak theory.
+Besides the operator in Eq.(\ref{eq1}), the chromoelectric dipole moment (CEDM) of quarks can also give contributions

-We use the effective method at matching scale $\Lambda$, and show a full set of CP violating operators relevant to the quark EDM.
+We use the effective method to obtain the effective Lagrangian with the CPV operators at matching scale $\Lambda$ which should be evolved down to the quark mass scale using the renormalization group equations(RGEs).
+The effective Lagrangian with a full set of CPV operators relevant to the quark EDM and CEDM are,

-Here, $C_{i}(\Lambda)$ are the Wilson coefficients.
-The authors in Ref.\cite{EDM1} study the SUSY corrections to the quark EDMs and CEDMs, which are calculated from the one loop triangle diagrams $q\rightarrow q+\gamma(g)$.
-The sum of these triangle diagrams satisfies Ward-identity.